Eligibility for Veterans Pension

-And at least one of these must be true about your service.
-You:
+And at least one of these must be true about your service:

-- Started on active duty before September 8, 1980, and you served at least 90 days on active duty with at least 1 day during wartime, or
+- You started on active duty before September 8, 1980, and you served at least 90 days on active duty with at least 1 day during wartime, or

-- Started on active duty as an enlisted person after September 7, 1980, and served at least 24 months or the full period for which you were called or ordered to active duty (with some exceptions) with at least 1 day during wartime, or
+- You started on active duty as an enlisted person after September 7, 1980, and served at least 24 months or the full period for which you were called or ordered to active duty (with some exceptions) with at least 1 day during wartime, or

-- Were an officer and started on active duty after October 16, 1981, and you hadn’t previously served on active duty for at least 24 months
+- You were an officer and started on active duty after October 16, 1981, and you hadn’t previously served on active duty for at least 24 months

-And at least one of these must be true.
-You:
+And at least one of these must be true:

-- Are at least 65 years old, or
+- You’re at least 65 years old, or

-- Have a permanent and total disability, or
+- You have a permanent and total disability, or

-- Are a patient in a nursing home for long-term care because of a disability, or
+- You’re a patient in a nursing home for long-term care because of a disability, or

-- Are getting Social Security Disability Insurance or Supplemental Security Income
+- You’re getting Social Security Disability Insurance or Supplemental Security Income

 What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?